xdbxdbx/blender-wiggle-2/README.md

 ## Fork Notice

 This project is a fork of the original [blender-wiggle-2 by Steve Miller](https://github.com/shteeve3d/blender-wiggle).
-Modifications have been made to fix compatibility issues with newer Blender versions, along with code cleanup and an updated README.
+Modifications have been made to fix compatibility issues with newer Blender versions, new features for bone collision, along with code cleanup and an updated README.
 Although I have minimal experience in Blender, I was asked by a friend to fix and enhance this add-on.

 For a detailed list of changes, refer to the notice in [`wiggle_2.py`](./wiggle_2.py).